 As with the installation process itself, the steps required to set up your environment depend on your host operating system.
-The name of the Sourcery G++ commands all begin with arm-none-eabi so that you can install Sourcery G++ for multiple target systems in the same directory.

 4.6.1.
 Setting up the Environment on Microsoft Windows

 On a non-Vista Microsoft Windows system, the installer automatically adds Sourcery G++ to your PATH.
 You can test that your PATH is set up correctly by using the following command: